-The Pension Plan funded ratio at June 30, 2017, based on the June 30, 2017 actuarial valuation was 61.8%.
-The comparable funded ratio at June 30, 2016, based on the June 30, 2016 interim actuarial valuation was 60.0%.
-The funded ratio of the OPEB Plan at June 30, 2017, based on the June 30, 2017 actuarial valuation, was 5.6%.
-The comparable funded ratio at June 30, 2016, based on the June 30, 2016 interim actuarial valuation was 3.7%.
+The Pension Plan funded ratio at June 30, 2018, based on the June 30, 2018 interim actuarial valuation was 63.6%.
+The comparable funded ratio at June 30, 2017, based on the June 30, 2017 actuarial valuation was 61.8%.
+The funded ratio of the OPEB Plan at June 30, 2018, based on the June 30, 2018 interim actuarial valuation, was 5.3%.
+The comparable funded ratio at June 30, 2017, based on the June 30, 2017 actuarial valuation was 5.6%.
 The ratio of Plan net position to the Plan liability under GAAP is separately determined for both the Pension and OPEB plan and is discussed in the financial statements.
 A comprehensive analysis of funding progress for the Plans is provided in the Required Supplementary Information beginning on page 48.

 NHRS adopted an actuarial funding policy in FY 2014 which defines the actuarial method and assumptions used to determine the employer contribution rates necessary to fund the plan.
+The policy was amended in September of 2018 to reflect statutory adoption of layered amortization for future asset gains or losses.
 For more details on NHRS' actuarial funding policy, go to www.nhrs.org/about-nhrs/policies.